 Continuing to deworm using a strategic dosing programme will lead to further irreversible resistance developing – a huge problem for equine health in the UK.

-Our NEW Horse Health Programme includes four free FECs per year, to cover the whole of the risk period from March to September.
+Our Horse Health Programme includes four free FECs per year, to cover the whole of the risk period from March to September.
 Please contact us for the normal price and our discounted price for when more than six samples are submitted at once.

 In addition, the Horse Health Programme includes an autumn tapeworm saliva test and appropriate treatment where necessary.